 - Related Projects:

-Williams College in Williamstown, Massachusetts added this sculpture to their permanent collection as a gift from one of artist’s closest friends and a graduate of Williams College, Dr. William Fishkind.
+Williams College in Williamstown, Massachusetts added this sculpture to their permanent collection as a gift from an alumnus and closest friend of the artist, Dr. William Fishkind.

 About the Sculpture

 Ritual Series, 1990 consists of wood, granite, field stone, copper and bronze measuring 230″ x 230″ x 75″ tall.